JelloJill/JelloJill.github.io/README.md

-# personalWebsite
+# Website
-Code to practice creating a website
+Code for the website of Angelique Rafael.
+Currently, it is only a static website.